 A scarce and very local species.
 Rarely encountered as an adult, it has been recorded in southern and northern Wales, north west England, one location in the Western Isles of Scotland and a few scattered sites in Ireland.
 Since 1970 there have been only fourteen records from seven localities in the British Isles and since 2000 this has further reduced to only four sites (two in Wales, one in Ireland and one in England).

 Foodplant and Larval Feeding Signs

-Salix repens (creeping willow) - see distribution map and, in Ireland, on Salix aurita (eared willow) and possibly S. herbacea (dwarf willow).
+Salix repens (creeping willow), see distribution map and, in Ireland, on Salix aurita (eared willow) and possibly S. herbacea (dwarf willow).
 In Europe also reported to use Salix caprea (goat willow).

 Feeds between mid-May and early July.
-Spins a few terminal leaves (c.5cm) together to form a tube around the twig.
+Spins a few terminal leaves together to form a tube around the twig c.5cm long.

 Finding the Moth

-Larva: the spun terminal leaves can be readily located but often produce Anacampsis populella which feeds in a similar fashion.
+Larva: spun terminal leaves can be readily located but more often than not produce Anacampsis populella whose larvae feed in a similar fashion on creeping willow.

 Adult: has been swept and disturbed from amongst the foodplant during the day and occasionally comes to light.

-The small size, blackish-brown forewings with a purplish sheen when fresh, and the darker fascia at three quarters (best observed by varying the angle of the moth to light) are definitive for this species.
+The small size, blackish-brown forewings with a slight purplish sheen when fresh and the darker fascia at three quarters (best observed by varying the angle of the moth to light) are definitive for this species.